sez11a/liferay-docs-commerce/user/articles/010-getting-started/00-getting-started-intro.markdown

 to get a head start on a live store: modify the theme to suit your purposes, replace the dummy catalog with your own data, and you're well on your way.

-At the time of this writing, @commerce@ ships with two Accelerators.
-Minium is geared toward B2B selling, while Breccia models a UI similar to that used by most major retailers.
-Both Accelerators include a theme, a complete user interface, and a catalog populated with sample products.
+At the time of this writing, @commerce@ ships with one Accelerator.
+Minium is geared toward B2B selling.
+It includes a theme, a complete user interface, and a catalog populated with sample products.
 See [Accelerators](/web/commerce/documentation/-/knowledge_base/1-0/accelerators) for more information.